'Mini-Mourinho' breathing new life into struggling Hull

 ''I am not a miracle worker,'' Silva said. ''But that is not important.
 I am a worker, I want to work and keep our goal in our minds always, but my feet always stay on the ground.''

 It's a good time to be playing Arsenal, too.
-Almost inevitably, Arsene Wenger's side is starting to implode at a key stage of the season, with back-to-back losses to Watford and Swansea dropping Arsenal to fourth place and virtually ruling it out of the Premier League title race.
+Almost inevitably, Arsene Wenger's side is starting to implode at a key stage of the season, with back-to-back losses to Watford and Chelsea dropping Arsenal to fourth place and virtually ruling it out of the Premier League title race.
 The annual debate over whether Wenger should stay or go at the end of the season has resumed and the atmosphere inside the Emirates could be toxic if Hull continues where it left off against Liverpool last week.

+''They didn't have good results in their last two games,'' Silva said Thursday, ''and, of course, the last time I played there it was a great result for us, for Olympiakos.
+But now it's different.
+Different competition, different moment and different clubs.''

 CHASING CHELSEA

-Note: This story has been corrected to show that Arsenal has lost to Watford and Chelsea in its last two games, not Watford and Swansea.